 The Diomed Group's Supply Chain

-Where the materials sourced are the subject of pharmaceutical industry licensing regulations, the Diomed Group operates a robust audit regime with suppliers, and where the materials are defined as Active Pharmaceutical Ingredients, this audit regime also extends to the relevant manufacturers used by these suppliers.
-From the initial supplier audit questionnaire, to on-site audits, modern slavery is a prominent point in the scope.
+Where the materials sourced are the subject of pharmaceutical industry licensing regulations, the Diomed group operates a robust audit regime with suppliers, and where the materials are defined as Active Pharmaceutical Ingredients, this audit regime also extends to the relevant manufacturers used by these suppliers.
+From the initial supplier audit questionnaire, to on site audits, modern day slavery is a prominent point in the scope.
 Further awareness training is planned to be rolled out to company auditors to aid detection of modern slavery in our supply chain.

-Michael Yarrow – Managing Director, Diomed Group.
-May 2018
+Michael Yarrow, Managing Director, The Diomed Group.
+December 2021